 |SEE ON AMAZON →

 The Ultralight Stuff Pack from Osprey is easily one of the best lightweight and packable daypacks to get.
 It is made from ripstop Nylon, which is a very tough and durable material.
 Most of Osprey’s regular packs are made from the same fabric, so it’s fair to expect excellent durability out of this lightweight bag.

 Nylon has great tear and abrasion resistance, and even really good water repellency without any additional coating.
 But this isn’t a seam-sealed backpack and it still is really thin, so don’t expect it to keep all of your stuff dry in heavy downpours.

-This backpack has a spacious main compartment and three external pockets total.
-Two of those are roomy side pockets made from stretch-mesh, while the top pocket is actually zippered and has some slip pockets and a key clip inside.
+This ultralight backpack has a spacious main compartment and three external pockets total.
+Two of those are roomy side mesh pockets, while the top pocket is actually zippered and has some slip pockets and a key clip inside.

 All in all, considering the level of quality, durability, and comfort you can expect with this backpack, I think it’s safe to say that it’s one of the best ultralight bags you can get for just a little more than $30.

 The Osprey Levity is an ultralight large capacity bag for backpacking.
 And you don’t see many bags like this – most packs with a capacity of 60 liters and more weigh at least 4-5 lbs.
 The Levity weighs a mere 2 lbs, which is absolutely astounding.
 That’s less than a traditional 25-liter backpack!

 The pack has an internal frame with thick padding in the backpanel and shoulder straps, so it’s actually going to be very comfortable to wear.
 The main compromise it makes is the material of the body of the bag – it is made from Nano Fly fabric, which combines polyethylene ripstop and Cordura nylon.
 Nano Fly is exceptionally abrasion resistant, but at the same time very thin and lightweight.